Potapovka culture: Burials

 The Potapovka culture is primarily known from at least eleven kurgans that have been found.
 These contain around eighty burials.
 Potpovka kurgans measure around 24 to 30 m in diameter and stand up to half-a-meter in height.
 They typically contain chambers surrounded by small peripheral graves of large central burial chambers.
 Near the central burial complex, horses, cattle, sheep, goats and dogs may be found.

 Several Potapovka kurgans were constructed on top of earlier Poltavka kurgans, which they destroyed.
 According to David W. Anthony, this is hardly accidental, testifying to a "symbolic connection" between the Poltavka and Potapovka people.

 Potapovka grave goods includes decorated pottery, metal objects, bronze ornaments, and occasionally silver ornaments.

 Graves of the Potapovka culture are very similar to those of the Sintashta culture.
 They both contained paired horses and cheekpieces.

 Pottery

 Ceramics of the Potapovka culture are very similar to those of the Poltavka culture.
 The same feature is noted among the Sintashta culture.
 Abashevo vessels have been found in Potapovka graves.

 Vehicles

 Possible remains of wheels and wheeled vehicles have been observed in Potapovka remains.
 Unlike for the Sintashta culture, spoked wheels have not been found in the Potapovka culture.

 Weaponry

 Major stone artifacts include flint arrowheads.
 Weapons discovered at Potapovka sites are very similar to those described in the Vedas and the Avesta.

-Physical type

-The Potapovka people were massively built Caucasoids/Europoids.
-Their skulls are similar to those of the Catacomb culture.
-(Note: Skulls from Potapovka burials belong to the massive proto-Europoid type and are similar to the earlier Catacomb and genetically follow the Timber-grave and west Andronovo, but differ from Abashevo.)